naimenz/html-copy/README.md

         - You clipboard content is not stored or sent anywhere.
         - If the format is not a match, it should leave your clipboard alone.
 4. I'd recommend opening a new terminal, activating the `venv`, running `slack-copy` in there, and leaving it open.

+## Currently Supported Workflows
+This is very much an alpha, so 'supported' means 'it works at all, on some minimal examples'.
+Let me know if there are specific bugs or missing features that are impacting your ability to use the app.

+### Slack
+- Copying from Slack is reasonably well-supported.
+- Copying to Slack is reasonably well-supported, by converting to Markdown.
+### Google docs
+- Copying from GDocs is reasonably well-supported.
+- Copying to GDocs is reasonably well-supported, either as HTML or as 'right click -> paste from Markdown'
+### Obsidian
+- Copying from Obsidian is reasonably well-supported as Markdown (in `edit` mode), and less good as rich text (in `view` mode)
+- Copying to Obsidian is reasonably well-supported.
+### Airtable
+- Copying from Airtable has been used in practice and works okay.
+- Copying to Airtable is untested.
+### Other apps
+- Let me know if there are other apps you'd like to have supported.
+- I might try Google Chat soon.